UBC-MDS/DSCI-532_2025_15_RetailPulse/reports/m1_proposal.md

 ### **Derived Variables**
 To enhance analysis, we will create new features such as:

-- TotalSales (Revenue per transaction)
+- Revenue (Revenue per transaction)
 - Repeat Customer Flag (Tracking customer retention)
 - Sales Per Country (Aggregating sales by location)
 - Product Category Revenue Contribution (Using ML model to categorize products)